 What is Alcohol Addiction?

 Alcohol addiction, clinically referred to as alcohol use disorder (AUD), is a chronic, relapsing condition characterized by a compulsive need to consume alcohol despite significant physical, psychological, and social consequences.
 It develops when repeated alcohol use alters brain chemistry, affecting dopamine and GABA pathways in ways that reinforce dependence over time.
 AUD exists on a spectrum from mild to severe, and its progression can be gradual, making it difficult for individuals or their families to recognize without clinical assessment.
-Like other substance use disorders, alcohol addiction is a medical condition, not a moral failing, and it responds to evidence-based treatment.
+Like other substance use disorders, alcohol addiction is a medical condition, not a moral failing, and it responds to evidence-based alcohol addiction treatment.

 Alcohol Addiction vs. Alcohol Use Disorder